-Clean your apartment, get rid of unnecessary things.
-A clear space will help you get more calm as well.
+Clean your apartment and get rid of unnecessary things.
+A clear space will help you get calmer as well.
 Cleaning can also have something meditative in itself.
 If you are sure it won´t help, I challenge you to try it!
-Even if it doesn´t make you feel better, at least your surroundings look nicer now and you didn´t waste your time with just sitting around.
+Even if it doesn´t make you feel better, at least your surroundings look nicer now and you didn´t waste your time just sitting around.
 Being grumpy doesn´t bring your closer to happiness.

 Reading Over Socializing